Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

 In this work, we study the charge excitations of the Mott insulator in TMD moir\'e superlattices in the presence of a magnetic field.
-By exactly solving the problem of the Mott insulator with one doped hole, we find that as the magnetic field is reduced, the fully polarized state becomes unstable to the formation of a spin polaron---a bound state of the hole and a spin-flip.
+By exactly solving the problem of the Mott insulator with one doped hole, we find that as the magnetic field is reduced, the fully polarized state becomes unstable to the formation of a spin polaron -- a bound state of a hole and a spin-flip.
 The spin polaron has a kinetic origin due to the correlated hopping of the hole and the spin-flip on the triangular lattice.
-Importantly, the binding energy of spin polaron is on the order of the hole hopping amplitude $t$ and has a strong dependence on the center-of-mass momentum $\bm P$, which we determine exactly.
-Our work establishes spin polaron, a heavy-mass fermion of charge $-e$ and spin $\frac{3}{2}$, as the low-energy charge carrier in hole-doped Mott insulator over a wide range of magnetic fields.
+Importantly, the binding energy of the spin polaron is on the order of the hole hopping amplitude $t$ and has a strong dependence on the center-of-mass momentum $\bm P$, which we determine exactly.
+Our work establishes spin polaron, a heavy-mass fermion of charge $-e$ and spin $\frac{3}{2}$, as the fundamental charge carrier in hole-doped Mott insulator over a wide range of magnetic fields, which are experimentally accessible.
 In contrast, the charge carrier in electron-doped Mott insulator is the doublon with charge $e$ and spin of $\frac{1}{2}$.

-The dichotomy between the charge excitations of opposite signs leads to distinct phases in electron- and hole-doped Mott insulators.
-At $n=1+\delta$, metallic (Nagaoka) ferromagnetism is favored by the kinetic motion of doublons.
-At $n=1-\delta$, a strange metallic state is formed by the dilute Fermi gas of spin polarons, which has incomplete spin polarization and a gap to adding or removing an electron.
-As a direct manifestation of the electron-hole asymmetry, we predict a discontinuous jump of the saturation field at zero doping.
-We further propose compressibility measurements for detecting the spin polaron in TMD moir\'e materials directly.
+The dichotomy between the charge excitations of opposite signs leads to distinct phases that arise upon doping below and above $n=1$.
+At $n=1+\delta$ ($\delta>0$), metallic (Nagaoka) ferromagnetism is favored by the kinetic motion of doublons.
+At $n=1-\delta$, a strange metallic state is formed by the dilute Fermi gas of spin polarons with incomplete spin polarization and a gap to adding or removing a charge carrier.
+As a direct manifestation of the electron-hole asymmetry, we predict a discontinuous jump of the saturation field across $n=1$.
+We further propose compressibility measurements for detecting spin polarons in TMD moir\'e materials directly.
+Our work reveals doping-induced itinerant magnetic states in semiconductor moir\'e systems, whose energy scale is defined by the kinetic energy much larger than the exchange interactions.

+After the initial version of this work was completed, we became aware of the early work~\cite{PhysRevB.97.140507} which identified spin polaron in the context of superconductivity in an extended Hubbard model on the triangular lattice.
+Related physics in the context of ultracold atoms has been studied using $t-J$ model \cite{https://doi.org/10.48550/arxiv.2106.09600}.
+Compared to these studies, our work not only introduces TMD moire superlattices as the promising material platform for the realization of spin polaron, but also identifies its experimental manifestation, namely the dependence of the charge gap on the magnetic field.